Why early diagnosis is important

 Liver disease is known as a silent disease because in the early stages most people are not aware that they have it.
 If liver disease is not diagnosed and treated then eventually it can lead to liver failure and the need for a liver transplant.

 However, the liver has an amazing capacity to regenerate.
-If liver disease is diagnosed before severe liver damage has occurred; it may be possible to take medication or make lifestyle changes that can cure or control the disease and reduce the risk of needing a liver transplant.Find out more about liver conditions
+If liver disease is diagnosed before severe liver damage has occurred, it may be possible to take medication or make lifestyle changes that can cure or control the disease.
+Thus reducing the risk of needing a liver transplant.Find out more about liver conditions

 What tests will I need?